prgaero/prgaero.github.io/project3a.md

 <div class="fig fighighlight">
   <img src="/assets/2019/p3/Windows.png" width="80%">
   <div class="figcaption">
-    Figure 1: The same window looks very different under different orientation and lighting/illumination settings.
+    Figure 2: The same window looks very different under different orientation and lighting/illumination settings.
   </div>
   <div style="clear:both;"></div>
 </div>

-<a name='test'></a>
+<a name='window'></a>
-## 3. Testing
+## 3. Window Statistics

+<a name='testset'></a>
+## 4. Test Set
+A test set will be released 24 hours before the deadline.
+The test set will either be in the form of a ROS bag or a mp4 video showing one of the colored windows from different orientation, position and illumination.
+You have to output the detected corners of the window overlayed on each frame and export this to an mp4 video which you need to include in your report.
+You also need to display the pose the camera with respect to the window as numbers overlayed on the same video (please define your coordinate axes and origin in your report so we can make sense of your numbers).

+<a name='live'></a>
+## 4. Live Demo
 On the day of the deadline, each team will be given a 15 minute slot for demonstrating their code in action to the instructors.
-The instructors will place the windows as well as the PRG Husky quadrotor as they wish (position, orientation and order of color).
-The instructors will make sure that the window is in the visible region as seen from the first frame.
+The instructors will place the windows as well as the PRG Husky quadrotor as they wish (position, orientation and choice of colored window at different heights).
+The instructors will make sure that atleast a part of the window is in the visible region as seen from the first frame (note that it is not guarenteed that the complete window will be visible in the first frame).
 The task is the fly through the windows as fast as possible.
+You also need to show us a live visualization of your detection (corners of the window overlaid on the image) along with the 3D visualization of the window with the relative camera pose overlaid in rviz.

 <a name='sub'></a>
-## 4. Submission Guidelines
+## 5. Submission Guidelines

 <b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>

 <a name='report'></a>
-### 4.1.
+### 5.1.
 Report

 Explain in detail your approach to complete the project, and describe any interesting problems you encountered and/or solutions you implemented.
 You **MUST** include the following details in your writeup: